airnandez/lsst-cvmfs/README.md

 * **Can I use my remote LSST software distribution while disconnected from the network?**

   The CernVM FS client caches all the file metadata and the contents of the accessed remote files in the local disk of your computer.
 If you have previously used the stack it is likely that the relevant files are locally available in your local disk, in which case, you may work while disconnected.
 However, we have not tested this thoroughly, so let us know how it works for you.

+* **Can I use this for my Docker containers?**

+  Yes, you can configure your container for automatically mounting a read-only file system with LSST software stack ready to use.
+Sébastien Binet did exactly this, so you can just use as is or as a baseline for your own containers.
+You will find all the details [here](https://github.com/hepsw/docks/tree/master/cvmfs-lsst).

 # Credits
 This work was done by Fabio Hernandez from [IN2P3/CNRS computing center](http://cc.inp3.fr) (Lyon, France) with very valuable help from Vanessa Hammar who set up the CernVM FS server and proxy infrastructure.